Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 • Boredom

-A bad mood, a life change, running into an old friend, or getting fired from a job are all things that make it easier to start using again.
+A bad mood, a life change, running into an old friend, or getting fired from a job can all make it easier to start using again.

 Some triggers are more powerful than others.
 The heaviest addictive trigger is one that the individual isn’t exposed to very often.
 It’s easier to work with pressures that occur frequently in a person’s life, but things that aren’t as usual are more complicated.